(All fields required)

 PhD: The Ohio State University, Columbus, OH, 1992.

-is a biostatistician.
-His methodologic research interests include the development of statistical methods for modeling spatial-temporal disease clusters; spatial structure equation modeling; mixture models; inter-rater reliability; multi-level modeling; health services and patient outcomes; and clinical trials.
-Areas of application include perinatal health; access to primary health care; and childhood cancer incidences
+is a biostatistician whose methodologic research interests include the development of statistical methods for modeling spatial-temporal disease clusters; spatial structure equation modeling; mixture models; inter-rater reliability; multi-level modeling; health services and patient outcomes; and clinical trials.
+Areas of application include perinatal health; access to primary health care; and childhood cancer incidences.

 PhD: Statistics, Institute of Statistical Mathematics, Japan.